On the effective actions for the spherical charged dust shell in General Relativity: Conclusions

 \section{Conclusions}

 A special feature of the dynamics of the spherical shell is that its evolution is not accompanied by radiation and can be reduced to a simple Lagrangian system.
 This dynamic system has only one local degree of freedom $r=r\left(\tau\right)$.
-Therefore, there is a possibility of constructing equations of motion of the shell in terms of coordinates assigned only to the interior or exterior region and their independent consideration.
+Therefore, there is a possibility to construct equations of motion of the shell in terms of coordinates assigned only to the interior or exterior region and to consider them independently.
 Hence, making use of the simple generalization of the relativistic version of the D'Alambert principle of virtual displacements, the effective actions $I_{sh}^{\pm}$ \eqref{4.6} are constructed for a charged dust shell, describing its dynamics from the point of view of the exterior or interior stationary observers.
-This leads to the different effective Lagrangians $L_{sh}^{\pm}$ \eqref{4.7} and Hamiltonians $H_{sh}^{\pm}$ \eqref{6.5} of the shell in the interior and exterior regions $D_{\pm}^{2}$ with coordinates $x_{\pm}^{a}$.
+This leads to the different effective Lagrangians $L_{sh}^{\pm}$ \eqref{4.7} and Hamiltonians $H_{sh}^{\pm}$ \eqref{6.5} of the shell in the interior and exterior regions $D_{\pm}^{\left(2\right)}$ with coordinates $x_{\pm}^{a}$.
 It turns out that the dynamical systems described by these Lagrangians are not independent.
 They satisfy the Hamiltonian constraint $H_{sh}^{+}=H_{sh}^{-}=M_{+}-M_{-}=E$, which guarantees isometry of the sides of the shell.
-The total energy of the shell $E=M_{+}-M_{-}$ conjugates both time coordinates $t_{\pm}$ in the regions $D_{}$, and its value is constant and it does not depend on the position of a resting observer inside or outside of the shell.
+The total energy of the shell $E=M_{+}-M_{-}$ conjugates both time coordinates $t_{\pm}$ in the regions $D_{\pm}$.
+Energy value is constant and it does not depend on the position of a resting observer inside or outside of the shell.

-Consideration of the <<hollow>> and the <<screening>> charged dust shells shows that their dynamics are somewhat similar.
-Also, note that for a family of concentric spherical charged shells, the generalized Hamiltonian constraint takes place.
+Consideration of the ``hollow'' and the ``screening'' charged dust shells shows that their dynamics are somewhat similar.
+Also, the generalized Hamiltonian constraint takes place for a family of concentric spherical charged shells.
 Full Hamiltonian \eqref{7.15} of the configuration numerically equals to the difference between active masses outside the system and inside it, i.e. $H=E_{tot}=M_{N}-M_{0}$.